maksimillian1/Jupita-Agent-Web-Typescript/README.md

 * `listener` if not defined you got `Rating api value is Null`

-you can call this method with
+you can call this method with;

 ```
 agent.rating()